TV Kumamoto: History

 On March 15, 1969, the station conducted its test broadcasts.
 Regular broadcasts started at 8:10am on April 1.
-By July, UHF antennas had a 67% penetration rate, increasing to 79,9% in March 1970, surpassing the station's expectations.
+By July, UHF antennas had a 67% penetration rate, increasing to 79.9% in March 1970, surpassing the station's expectations.
 At launch, 67% of its programming was in color, reaching 100% in April 1970 for networked programming only; local news converted in 1971 and the remaining local programs after 1973.
 In its early months, the advertising rate was approximately half of that of RKK.
 Meanwhile, in 1976, it had reached the same level as its competitor.
 By 1972, it had liquidated all net losses it accumulated since launch.
 That same year, the TV Kumamoto Union was formed.

 In 1981, the station decided to expand its facilities by building a new studio.
 The opening of Kumamoto Kenmin Televisions, the prefecture's third commercial television station, in 1982, prompted TKU to end its collaboration with NNN and NNS.
 In April 1983, TKU had 80 transmitters, covering the whole prefecture and equalling the coverage of RKK and both NHK networks.
-On April 1, 1983, its new studio was officialy inaugurated.
+On April 1, 1983, its new studio was officially inaugurated.
 That year, it won the Triple Crown in ratings, thanks to Fuji TV's high rating figures.
 It repeated the accolade for eight years in a row, between 1985 and 1992.
 This enabled TKU to surpass RKK as the leading station in 1986, a position it held until 1998.
 During this period, it established subsidiaries, such as the Living news agency.

 TKU changed its logo in 1989, coinciding with its twentieth anniversary.
 The opening of Kumamoto Asahi Broadcasting in October of that year prompted the station to withdraw all TV Asahi programming from its line-up.
 This enabled the prefecture to become the first in Japan to have four commercial television stations for a population of less than two million inhabitants.
 The station made its first international exchange with Jinju MBC in 1990.
 For its thirtieth anniversary in 1999, it launched its mascot Terekumakun (てれくまくん) and made minor adjustments to the logo.